 (i) has possession of the paper version signed according to law; and

-(ii) will retain the paper version subject to any order of the Court.
+(ii) will retain the paper version subject to any order of the court.

-(7) A document lodged electronically with a Court is to be taken to have been lodged —
+(7) A document lodged electronically with the court is taken to have been lodged —

-(a) if the whole document is received before 4.00 p.m. on a day when the Court’s registry is open for business, on that day;
+(a) if the whole document is received before 4.00 p.m. on a day when the court’s registry is open for business, on that day;

-(b) otherwise, on the next day when the Court’s registry is open for business.
+(b) otherwise, on the next day when the court’s registry is open for business.

-(8) A document that is sent electronically to a Court but not in accordance with the requirements of the Court’s website and this regulation is to be taken not to have been lodged with the Court.
+(8) A document that is sent electronically to the court but not in accordance with the requirements of the court’s website and this regulation is taken not to have been lodged with the court.

+[Regulation 46 amended: SL 2022/100 r.
+30.]

 47. Certain documents may be lodged by fax

 (1) Subject to this regulation, a document may be lodged by fax if it is a document that may be lodged without the payment of a fee specified in Schedule 1.

-(2) A Court must publish a fax number for its registry.
+(2) The court must publish a fax number for its registry.

-(3) A party wanting to lodge a document by fax must use the published fax number for the relevant Court’s registry.
+(3) A party wanting to lodge a document by fax must use the published fax number for the court’s registry.

-(4) A document that, with any attachments and a cover sheet, is more than 20 pages long, must not be lodged by fax and any such document received by a Court is to be taken not to have been lodged.
+(4) A document that, with any attachments and a cover sheet, is more than 20 pages long, must not be lodged by fax and any such document received by the court is taken not to have been lodged.

-(5) A document that is sent by fax to a Court must have a cover sheet stating —
+(5) A document that is sent by fax to the court must have a cover sheet stating —

 (a) the sender’s name, postal address, document exchange number (if any), telephone number and fax number;